The Explore TV

 Bibi Ka Maqbara

-Known as the “Mini Taj Mahal,” it is a mausoleum in Aurangabad, India, built in the 17th century.
-Its structure is an elegant version of the famous Taj Mahal, but with its own unique charm.
-It reflects the enduring love and history of the Mughal Empire.
+Known as the “Mini Taj Mahal”, this is a mausoleum in Aurangabad, built in the 17th century.
+The structure is essentially an elegant version of the famous Taj Mahal, with its own quieter charm.
+It reflects the legacy of the Mughal Empire and ends up being one of those lesser-known places that genuinely surprises you.

 Ibrahim Roza

-Often compared to the Taj Mahal for its beauty, its harmonious design and surrounding gardens make it a place of peace and reflection.
-It offers an opportunity to explore the splendor of the Bijapur Empire and admire one of the finest examples of Mughal architecture off the beaten tourist track.
+Often compared to the Taj Mahal for its beauty, the harmonious design and the surrounding gardens give the place a real sense of calm.
+It is a chance to see one of the finest examples of Mughal architecture off the standard tourist circuit, with the splendour of the Bijapur Sultanate in the background.

 Hampi